GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Method

-Combined, these two insights raise an interesting question: can we train attention-based models that can capture these salient aspects in memory-like bottlenecks?
-Going beyond global information, we hypothesize that training a model to perform a task with a bottleneck between the inputs and output would enable these bottlenecks to store the task-relevant aspects of the inputs, which are most helpful for distinguishing between candidates during example selection.
+The intuition behind our proposed approach relies on two insights from prior work.
+First, \citet{streaming_transformer} showed that in attention-based architectures, arbitrary tokens can specialize to act as memory capturing essential information. \citet{mu2023learning} showed that this can be done in a targeted manner using bottlenecks induced via attention-masking.
+Second, \citet{gupta2023coveragebased} showed that ICL example selection requires a relevance metric that can capture the potentially many task-specific facets under which two samples can be similar.
+These \emph{salient aspects} could be reasoning patterns, rules, or similar properties that make an example helpful for solving another.
+These insights raise an interesting question: can we train attention-based models that can capture these salient aspects in memory-like bottlenecks?
+Specifically, we hypothesize that training models to perform tasks with a bottleneck between inputs and outputs would enable these bottlenecks to store the task-relevant aspects of the inputs, which are most helpful for distinguishing between candidates during example selection.